 As Ubuntu is developed during the Debian testing snapshot release, they are similar in many ways but still have differences.
 In this article, we will include everything about Debian vs Ubuntu in detail to help you decide which of them suits your needs the best.

-- Debian has one of the most popular installers available and allows the selection of almost every detail.
-Once it is installed, don't forget to check the Linux version.
+• Debian has one of the most popular installers available and allows the selection of almost every detail.
+Once it is installed, don't forget to check the check the Linux version on your system.

 If you're using Debian and need assistance with network management, you can refer to our guide on How to restart network on Debian systems for step-by-step instructions.